 We encourage students to stay at school if they have a headache.
-If you would like an over-the-counter pain reliever kept at school, the parent/guardian must fill out the Non-Prescription Medication Consent Form, (forms can be obtained from school nurse or at Pewaukee School District home page under Departments, Nursing Services, forms and Information) and give the school a supply of medication.
-Each school's nurse has copies of this form.
-If a child has headaches often, we encourage parents/guardians to keep a log of when the headache occurs, what relieves it, how long it lasts, and what the child was doing before the headache started.
+If you would like an over-the-counter pain reliever kept at school, the parent/guardian must fill out the Parent Consent for Medication Form, (obtained from the school nurse or found on the PSD home page under Departments, Nursing Services, Forms) and supply the school with the medication.
+Each school's health room has copies of this form.
+If a child has headaches often, we encourage parents/guardians to keep a log of when the headaches occur, what relieves it, how long it lasts, and anything that makes headaches start/worsen.
 This information is important to share with the child's health care provider.